-Clifford Chance is committed to preventing slavery and human trafficking in our business and our supply chain.
+Clifford Chance is committed to preventing slavery and human trafficking in our business and supply chains.

-This is a statement of the steps that Clifford Chance has taken in the financial year ending 30 April 2022 (the "reporting period").
+This is a statement of the steps that Clifford Chance has taken in the financial year ending 30 April 2023 (the "reporting period").

-Approved by the firm's Executive Leadership Group on 26 October 2022 and signed by our Managing Partner on behalf of the firm, this statement is made in accordance with section 54 of the UK Modern Slavery Act 2015 (the "Modern Slavery Act").
+Approved by the firm's Executive Leadership Group on 18 October 2023 and signed by our Managing Partner on behalf of the firm, this statement is made in accordance with section 54 of the UK Modern Slavery Act 2015 (the "UK Modern Slavery Act") and section 14 of the Modern Slavery Act 2018 (Cth) (the "Australian Act").

-Our previous Modern Slavery Act Transparency Statements can be viewed on our website and on the UK Government's Modern Slavery Registry
+Our previous Modern Slavery Act Transparency Statements can be viewed on our website and on the UK Government's Modern Slavery Registry.